AndreasBakke/rvfpm_ibex_testing/README.md

   - This to test more functionality.
 - Created  ibex_config.yaml in _rvfpm/work/run_ with settings to match the fpu_ss.

+### Step and compare verification
+For step and compare verification, connect both the fpu_ss and rvfpm to the cpu using the eXtension interface.
+The output ports should be connected to different signals, e.g. seperate ones for the rvfpm to be properly compared.
+Refer to the branch _step_by_step_ for an example.

 ## Setup and verification
 Refer to the readme in examples/simple_system for more information about the simulations and setup.